 How Does Having an LLC Protect You?

-The best-known attribute of LLCs is personal asset protection for its members.
+The best-known attribute of LLCs is the ability to protect your personal assets.
 Personal assets that are usually protected include personal bank accounts and other personal property such as houses and vehicles.

 Operating as an LLC protects owners from personal liability for wrongdoing committed by other owners and employees in the ordinary course of business.
 In the event that a lawsuit is brought against the LLC for these wrongful actions, the LLC’s assets can be used to satisfy the judgment.
 Although the owners who did not act will not be personally liable, the responsible employee could be pursued for additional recovery from his personal assets.